Kainzor/Self-study/Unity/My work/3d Space game/readme.md

 Who would've known that one sneaky input control scheme could stop the whole thing from working.
 I had gone over so many different tutorials trying to understand why mine wasn't working and it turned out it was because of a control scheme that newbie me added a long while back since it was a global project controller scheme.

+I don't have much more time on my hands atm but I will update this update here with the script that was created for the input controller